 Because many significant aspects of emotional life have so often been rendered taboo, we strive to speak to and build fluency in uncomfortable topics like sex and sexuality (including not having sex), bodies (including bodies of difference, as locations and storage centers of trauma, as harmed, discriminated against, or ignored, and as locations of beauty and pleasure), privilege, pain, and trauma.

-Many of our programmatic offerings have emerged from the clinical interests of members of our team.
+Many of our clinical offerings have emerged from the interests of members of our team.
 This includes our maternal mental health project, Tribeca Maternity; the expansion of our family therapy offerings; and our work with gender-nonconforming and transitioning children and teens and their families.
 Our practice is regularly invited to provide mental health workshops and training in our areas of expertise, as well as offer commentary in the media on current events related to mental health.
-We also have an active website and social media presence with a substantial readership, providing opportunities for therapists to work with our editorial team on publishing content.

 We regularly consult with and receive supervision and training from experts outside of our practice, recognizing both the limits of our expertise and the benefits of our culture being regularly infused with different ideas and influences.